-When Microsoft released the first feature update for Windows 8.1, which it called Windows 8.1 Update, it announced that it would stop releasing updates for Windows 8.1 without that update shortly after release.
+When Microsoft released the first feature update for Windows 8.1, which it called Windows 8.1 Update, it announced that it would stop releasing updates for Windows 8.1 without that particular update shortly after release.

 We have reviewed Windows 8.1 Update and found it to be a step in the right direction, even though it has its issues.
-But none of those issues break core functionality, and for the majority there is not really any reason not to upgrade to it right away.
+But none of those issues break core functionality and for the majority there is not really any reason not to upgrade to it right away.

 Microsoft's Brandon LeBlanc announced today that the company made the decision to extend the deadline by 30 days to June 10th.

-This means that Windows 8.1 users who have not yet updated to Update 1 will receive this month's security patches and updates, and any patch that gets released for the next 30 days afterwards.
+This means that Windows 8.1 users who have not yet updated to Update 1 will receive this month's security patches and updates, and any patch that gets released for the next 30 days afterward.

 The reason for the change of heart seems to be that there seems to be a sizable number of systems that have not been updated yet.
-Considering that those systems would be left vulnerable if Microsoft would stop the production of patches for the system, it suggests that Microsoft's must have analyzed update metrics and come to the conclusion that it is in the best interest of the company and its users to extend the update deadline.
+Considering that those systems would be left vulnerable if Microsoft would stop the production of patches for those systems, it suggests that Microsoft's must have analyzed update metrics and come to the conclusion that it is in the best interest of the company and its users to extend the update deadline.

 Microsoft has created a support page that offers information about the update and error messages that you may receive when you try to update the operating system.